keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Linux Cron Job/writeup.md

 ![answer](syslog_detection.png)

-We can see from above screenshot our cron job was executed on every second.
+We can see from above screenshot our cron job was executed on every minute.

 Now let see how we can detect this in our splunk,